 It can be easy for carers to become caught up in their role as a care provider, but it’s important to take time for yourself and activities you enjoy.
 Respite care provides a break so carers can socialise, engage in hobbies and generally have some ‘me time’.

-Activities for residents
+Activities for patients

 Many care homes offer a wide range of activities for residents, from day trips to arts and crafts.
 Patients can enjoy socialising and group activities which they might not be able to access at home.

-If you’re looking for short term respite services for your relatives or loved ones, get in touch with the Randolph Hill Nursing Homes Group.
+If you’re looking for short term respite services for your relatives or loved ones, get in touch with the Randall Hill Nursing Homes Group.
 Our homes in Edinburgh, Dunblane and surrounding areas offer pre-bookable respite care for one week or more.
 With 24 hour nursing care, excellent facilities and plenty of planned activities, you can rest assured that patients will be in safe hands.
 For more information, give us a call today or visit our website.